 Jefferson County Public Health recommends that everyone help control the presence of rodents and mosquitoes around their homes.
 When heading outdoors, particularly to areas where wild animals and insects are active, everyone should wear insect repellent and appropriate clothing, and pets should also have proper protection from fleas and ticks.
 Do not handle sick or dead animals or animal waste.
 A few simple precautions go a long way toward prevention animal-borne disease.

-Check out our brochure on preventing animal-borne disease (PDF) for more information.
-The Centers for Disease Control and Prevention (CDC) also offers general information on a variety of diseases spread by animals or by parasites from animals.
-The Colorado State University Extension Office offers general information on rabbits [external link] and controlling populations.
+The Centers for Disease Control and Prevention (CDC) offers general information on a variety of diseases spread by animals or by parasites from animals.

 The Zoonosis Program